albertodonato/query-exporter/docs/configuration.rst

   (``size``, default `1`) and the maximum additional connections that can be created (``max-overflow``, default `0`).

+  *Note*: Connection pooling can be disabled by specifying ``size: 0``, preventing persistent connections.
+In this case, a new connection will be opened and closed before each query.
+This may affect performances when many query are performed on the a database with the same schedule.

 ``connect-sql``:
   An optional list of queries to run right after database connection.
 This can be used to set up connection-wise parameters and configurations.